martineizayaga/hylia/src/posts/gameboy.md

 ---
 ## Background

-Recently, I was on Dribble and I found [this design](https://dribbble.com/shots/11303806-Figma-Smart-Animated-Gameboy) by [Rogie](https://dribbble.com/rogie).
+Recently I was on Dribble and I found [this design](https://dribbble.com/shots/11303806-Figma-Smart-Animated-Gameboy) by [Rogie](https://dribbble.com/rogie).
 I had read somewhere on the web that implementing designs from Dribble was a good way to sharpen CSS skills.
 So I figured, why not, I would have at it.

 ## Finished Product
 <video autoplay loop muted controls controlslist="nodownload nofullscreen noremoteplayback" preload="auto" style="border: 1px solid black">